-- " (a) To develop and maintain an efficient and economical pipe-line system for the conveyance of gas; and - (b) Subject to paragraph (a) above, to comply, so far as it is economical to do so, with any reasonable request for him - - (i) To connect to that system, and convey gas by means of that system to, any premises, or - (ii) To connect to that system a pipe-line system operated by an authorised transporter."
+- " (a) To develop and maintain an efficient and economical pipe-line system for the conveyance of gas; and - (b) Subject to paragraph (a) above, to comply, so far as it is economical to do so, with any reasonable request for him -

+(i) To connect to that system, and convey gas by means of that system to, any premises, or

+(ii) To connect to that system a pipe-line system operated by an authorised transporter."

-National Grid Gas plc is required to hold Gas Transporter Licences in respect of its gas transportation activities for the NTS and the four retained Distribution Network businesses.
-These licences are granted and administered by the Gas and Electricity Markets Authority, ("the Authority"), established by the Utilities Act 2000.
+National Grid Gas plc is required to hold a Gas Transporter Licence in respect of its gas transportation activities for the NTS.
+This licence is granted and administered by the Gas and Electricity Markets Authority, ("the Authority"), established by the Utilities Act 2000.